danofsteel32/civ4save/README.md

 a large save file and you'll get detailed debugging output.
 When `debug=False` the parser parses as many plots as it can and doesn't raise any exceptions.

+*Note to self: Take some in-game screenshots of the tile that messes things up*

 ### TODO
+- make `parse` the default command
+- Click mutually exclusive group plugin for more robust cli arg handling
+- `src/civ4save/objects/*` all need tests
+- `xml_files.py` needs tests
+- tox for tests (3.7, 3.8, 3.9, 3.10)
-- Caching of parsed saves (Pickle?, JSON?)
+- Caching of parsed saves (probably using [dataclasses_json](https://pypi.org/project/dataclasses-json/))
 - Build more useful objects from some of the XML files (Leaders, Civs)
+- `contrib` subpackage for interesting scripts (ex. comparing starting locations in ai survivor)
+- use `pdoc` to autogenerate docs (and better docstrings)
 - [Textual](https://github.com/Textualize/textual) UI for browsing saves in a directory
-- `xml_files.py` needs tests
-- `src/civ4save/objects/*` all need tests
-- use `pdoc` to autogenerate docs (and better docstrings)
-- `contrib` subpackage for interesting scripts (ex. comparing starting locations in ai survivor)
+    - maybe a `send to trash` button to make it easy to clean out unwanted saves
 - diffing tools to tell what changed between 2 saves/autosaves
-- Click mutually exclusive group plugin for more robust cli arg handling
-- `cli.py` fix all those if statements